If you’re a new parent, you’re probably wondering how to know if your baby is teething.

 How to know if your baby is teething

 Here’s the obvious one – you see a white bulge on your baby’s gums or the tip of a tooth already peeking through!
 It happens to all parents.
 You see a tooth and think, “No wonder she was so cranky yesterday!”

 Below are a few other teething symptoms.
 Keep in mind, not all babies will exhibit all symptoms.

 In fact, some babies may not feel any discomfort at all!

-- Coughing: Coughing is caused by the excessive saliva in your baby’s mouth.
+- Coughing: Coughing is caused by excessive saliva in your baby’s mouth.
 If your baby is coughing but not showing any other signs of sickness (for example, no runny nose), then the coughing is likely due to teething.

 - Fussiness: It can hurt some babies pretty badly.
 It’s also confusing and stressful as it’s the first time your baby is feeling these kinds of sensations in their mouth.
 Be patient, Momma.
 Exercise your empathy.
 You know what it’s like to have a sore tooth.
 Be gentle and it’ll pass.

 - Flushed cheeks, drool rashes, and gum blisters.
 Look for these signs.
 They’re quite obvious and hard to ignore.
 The whole face reacts to the changes the gums are going through.
 The little gum blisters are a sign that the teeth are getting ready to poke through.

-- Drooling: Excess saliva acts like a protective layer for all the germs shoved into the month on the things baby will try to gnaw on.
+- Drooling: Excess saliva acts as a protective layer for all the germs shoved into the month on the things baby will try to gnaw on.
 By applying counter-pressure, they try to relieve the pressure and pain felt from a tooth trying to push through the skin.
 As much as you will hate those constantly soggy clothes, remember that drool is a defense mechanism.
 Get some drool bibs and be thankful someone invented them!

 - Ear tugging: The little one may feel discomfort around the ear area, due to the vicinity of the teeth.
 It’s nothing to fear.
 If she’s pulling her ears and crying like she’s in pain, you should ask your pediatrician to check her for an ear infection.